-- 3.21 Those proposals within the East Lothian LDP that were identified individually as having MRE upon a European site have been re-screened for their cumulative effects upon those European sites. - 3.22 Three European sites: Firth of Forth SPA, Fala Flow SPA and Gladhouse Reservoir SPA were identified as experiencing LSE as a result of the cumulative effects of proposals within the East Lothian proposed local development plan.
-Table 3.1 provides a summary of the nature of these LSE and the European Sites affected.
-Appendix D contains a detailed list of the combinations of proposals that have been identified as giving rise to these MRE and the qualifying interests affected. - 3.23 The potential for LSE on the Firth of Forth SPA caused by cumulative disturbance from construction works at the coast has been considered.
-Only three of the proposals within the local development plan would give rise to disturbance of qualifying interests at the coast:
+3.18 Those proposals within the East Lothian LDP that were identified individually as having MRE upon a European site have been re-screened for their cumulative effects upon those European sites.

+- 3.19 Three European sites: Firth of Forth SPA, Fala Flow SPA and Gladhouse Reservoir SPA were identified as experiencing LSE as a result of the cumulative effects of proposals within the East Lothian proposed local development plan.
+Table 3.2 provides a summary of the nature of these LSE and the European Sites affected.
+Appendix D contains a detailed list of the combinations of proposals that have been identified as giving rise to these MRE and the qualifying interests affected. - 3.20 The potential for LSE on the Firth of Forth SPA caused by cumulative disturbance from construction works at the coast has been considered.
+Three of the proposals within the local development plan could give rise to disturbance of qualifying interests at the coast: